 GDA enriches and inspires the lives of the blind and visually impaired through the use of a professionally trained guide dog.
-GDA's operations located in Sylmar, California include a Kennel, Guide Dog Training, Breeding and Puppy Programs along with a training facility dedicated to producing the highest quality canine companions for the blind.
+GDA's operations located in Sylmar, California include a Kennel, Guide Dog Training, Veterinarian ("Vet.")
+Care, Student Relations, Puppy Program and Breeding.